matthewwilfred/matthewwilfred.github.io/_posts/2016-10-23-DSI-project2.md

 ![_config.yml](../images/Dashboard 1.png)

-Based on the histogram on the left of __number of appearances on Top 100 by genre__, a __Pareto-like distribution__ of popularity emerges as divided by genre, with __3 most popular genres__:
+Based on the histogram on the left of number of appearances on Top 100 by genre, a __Pareto-like distribution__ of popularity emerges as divided by genre, with 3 most popular genres:

 1. Rock
 2. Country
 3. Rap

-Looking to the treemaps on the right, although the above genres clearly dominate, the __number of songs per artist__ that made it into __Top 10__ and __Top 100__ seems to be much more evenly distributed. __Most artists only had one Top 100 song__, and even the most prolific and popular artists have __at most five songs in Top 100__.
+Looking to the treemaps on the right, although the above genres clearly dominate, the number of songs per artist that made it into Top 10 and Top 100 seems to be much more evenly distributed. __Most artists only had one Top 100 song__, and even the most prolific and popular artists have __at most five songs in Top 100__.

-Note also that while __Latin (in purple)__ is not in the top 3 most popular genres, it has an outsize influence in terms of __number of Top 10 tracks__ as shown in the upper right hand chart, coming in just behind Rock and Rap and ahead of Country.
+Note also that while Latin (in purple) is not in the top 3 most popular genres, it has an outsize influence in terms of number of Top 10 tracks as shown in the upper right hand chart, coming in just behind Rock and Rap and ahead of Country.

 #### 2. Long-lasting artists

 ![_config.yml](../images/Dashboard 4.png)

-An interesting feature of this dataset is that we can extract information to find out __how long individual artists stayed in the Top 100 charts__.
+An interesting feature of this dataset is that we can extract information to find out how long individual artists stayed in the Top 100 chart_.
 While no artist was able to remain in Top 100 for the entire duration of 76 weeks, a handful shown in the top chart lasted more than 35 weeks, with Creed topping out in terms of __chart persistence__ with 65 weeks in the Top 100 before falling off.
 By contrast, at the bottom rung there were artists who only appeared on the list for one week.

 Also noteworthy is that, comparing with the first chart shown, __the set of artists who have longest chart persistence do not overlap significantly with those who created the most Top 10 songs__.